barbulescualex/MaterialFields/README.md

 ---

 First we define a Field.
 This is the wrapper class that all the fields conform to.
-This allows all of them to share implemenation and functionality and also leads to an easier validation layer
+This allows all of them to share implemenation and functionality and also leads to an easier validation layer.

 **2 Types Of Fields**